-Knowledgeable, entertaining and engaging, Jim Wanserski is a popular keynote speaker and presenter on the topics of fraud prevention and detection, business ethics, and operational management.
-On a mission to make the world a more ethical and accountable place, he has detected and dealt-with in excess of $300 million worth of settlements, recoveries, damages–all related to corporate fraud instances uncovered thus far in his career…and that total excludes legal fees!
-With more than 60 presentations to his credit, Wanserski offers customized speeches for: key business gatherings, client-meetings, regulators, major trade associations, universities and more.
-Contact us now to learn more about how he can make your next meeting more memorable!
+On a mission to "make the world a more ethical and accountable place," Jim has uncovered, dealt-with and/or testified on some dozen frauds, aggregating to over $300 million worth of settlements, recoveries, judgments, and damages--all related to corporate fraud instances detected thus far in his career...and that total excludes legal fees!
+With more than 70 presentations (nationally) to his credit, Wanserski offers standardized or customized speeches and education for: business and trade associations, client meetings, regulators, finance and accounting institutions, universities and more.
+Contact us now to learn more about topics, keynotes, fees, and availability.

 “Ten Steps to Identify & Prevent Fraud in Your Company”